Sbsantosh8/AccuKnox_Task/README.md

 ```

-Here, the signal handler raises an exception.
-Since the signal is part of the same transaction, this exception will cause the transaction to roll back, meaning the employee record won't be saved to the database.
+Here, the signal handler raises an exception.<br>Since the signal is part of the same transaction, this exception will cause the transaction to roll back, meaning the employee record won't be saved to the database.